OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-multiple-ranges.md

 The Excel JavaScript library enables your add-in to perform operations, and set properties, on multiple ranges simultaneously.
 The ranges do not have to be contiguous.
 In addition to making your code simpler, this way of setting a property runs much faster than setting the same property individually for each of the ranges.

 > [!NOTE]
 > The APIs described in this article require **Office 2016 Click-to-Run version 1809 Build 10820.20000** or later.
-(You may need to join the [Office Insider program](https://products.office.com/office-insider) to get an appropriate build.)
-Also, you must load the beta version of the Office JavaScript library from [Office.js CDN](https://appsforoffice.microsoft.com/lib/beta/hosted/office.js).
-Finally, we don't have reference pages for these APIs yet.
-But the following definition type file has descriptions for them: [beta office.d.ts](https://appsforoffice.microsoft.com/lib/beta/hosted/office.d.ts).
+(You may need to join the [Office Insider program](https://products.office.com/office-insider) to get an appropriate build.)  [!INCLUDE [Information about using preview APIs](../includes/using-preview-apis.md)]

 ## RangeAreas

-A set of (possibly discontiguous) ranges is represented by an `Excel.RangeAreas` object.
+A set of (possibly discontiguous) ranges is represented by a [RangeAreas](/javascript/api/excel/excel.rangeareas) object.
 It has properties and methods similar to the `Range` type (many with the same, or similar, names), but adjustments have been made to:

 - The data types for properties and the behavior of the setters and getters.
 - The data types of method parameters and the method behaviors.